j0904/social-app/example/README.md

 wallet can add a list of password for system and do automatic login (no change of atproto) add change password function with public key authentication

+add generate hd keys and save, load  it into local with password protection in src/lib/hdwallet.ts, write test for this

+No further changes are needed for this test file at this time.
+The next step is to add the "Load Wallet" button to the Create Account screen and integrate wallet-based authentication into the account creation flow.

+Would you like me to proceed with locating and editing the Create Account screen to add the "Load Wallet" button and begin wallet-based authentication integration?